-Within the Title IV-D Child Support Program, reports to a WMS or Exempt manager and provides second-level supervision at Headquarters or a local field office.
+Within the Title IV-D Child Support Program, reports to a Washington Management Service (WMS) or Exempt manager and provides second-level supervision at Headquarters or a local field office.
 Positions oversee major organizational units that provide direct services to clients including, but not limited to, units that collect child support, provide statewide services within the State Disbursement Unit, the State Support Registry, and the centralized document imaging program.
 Positions also interface with WorkFirst partners, tribes, prosecutors, and other community stakeholders and partners.

-As a second line supervisor, responsible for strategic planning; organizing, directing and evaluating subordinate personnel; developing and/or accomplishing program objectives; delegated authority for the facility, personnel (including use of Collective Bargaining Agreement terms and conditions) and program operations; preparation and justification of budgetary data necessary for program execution; analysis of tort or litigation risks, organizing and utilizing available resources with accountability for all funds received and/or disbursed;
+Acts as second line supervisor who is responsible for strategic planning; organizing, directing and evaluating subordinate personnel; developing and/or accomplishing program objectives; delegated authority for the facility, personnel (including use of Collective Bargaining Agreement terms and conditions) and program operations; preparation and justification of budgetary data necessary for program execution; analysis of tort or litigation risks, organizing and utilizing available resources with accountability for all funds received and/or disbursed;

 Provides leadership in promoting effectual working relationships and in coordinating activities with other programs, agencies and community organizations to facilitate program goals;

 Acts as the District Manager or Chief in their absence;

 Coordinates policy, approaches, and divisional best practices in handling interstate child support matters;

 Responds to inquiries and complaints from outside sources and staff; investigates or directs the investigation of problems in case handling and/or interpretation of statutes and regulations; resolves program issues involving multiple jurisdictions and authorities; develops remedies to satisfy or mitigate lawsuit and litigation issues; analyzes unusual cases involving legal actions and determines or recommends appropriate agency position in administrative hearings;